notes_git

 git config --list check git config list

-pwd show the catalog of repo
+pwd show

 SSH binding computer ssh-keygen -t rsa -C "your email@example.com"